 ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are studied to see how well they work.
 Use the menu to see other pages.

 What are clinical trials?

 Doctors and scientists are always looking for better ways to treat people with bladder cancer.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-Every drug that is now approved by the FDA was tested in clinical trials.
-Clinical trials are essential for developing new drugs.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Clinical trials are essential for developing new drugs and treatments.

 Clinical trials are used for all types and stages of bladder cancer.
 Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
 These types of studies evaluate new drugs, different combinations of treatments, new approaches to radiation therapy or surgery, and new methods of diagnosis or treatment.

 People who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
 However, there are some risks with a clinical trial, including possible side effects and the chance that the new treatment may not work as well.
 People are strongly encouraged to talk with their health care team about the pros and cons of joining a specific study.